How to Get USDA Organic Certification

 How Much Will It Cost?

 Current certification fees vary wildly depending on the organic certification agent you choose.
 Be sure each organic certification agent you're speaking with gives you a clear estimate of the fee structure before officially choosing an agent.
-There are also programs that can help you pay for the costs of getting certified, as shown below.
+There are also programs that can help you pay for the costs of getting certified.

 How to Apply?

 - The Application Process: If you're planning to market your product as "organic" you must get certified by a National Organic Program (NOP) accredited agent.
 First, choose your organic certification agent.
-Obtain and fill out your agent's application forms and turn them in.
+Obtain and fill out your agent's application forms.
 After the agent reviews your application and decides that you're in compliance with NOP regulations and standards, your agent will schedule a site inspection.

 - Certification: After your inspection takes place, your inspector will write a report based on his or her findings.
 The report, applicant file, and exit interview are again reviewed to ensure National Organic Program (NOP) compliance.
 If your organic certification agent has zero concerns and all fees have been paid, you'll be allowed to label your product or company as USDA Certified Organic.
 If there are minor concerns, you may be certified if you agree to solve the concerns within an appropriate time-frame.